SSDALab/kcpehworkinggroup/speakers.md

 * 12/05/2025 [Zack W. Almquist](https://zalmquist.github.io/), Associate Professor in Sociology, UW.
 TBD.

 **Past Talks**

+* 10/10/2025 [Ruth Tretter](https://www.linkedin.com/in/ruthetretterrn/), Assistant Professor, Montana State University.
+Will talk on vehicular living and health.
+[Zoom]

+* 10/3/2025 -- Welcome to the 2025-2026 School year, in person and Zoom.

 *  *05/16/2025* [Michael Enich](https://scholar.google.com/citations?user=3oZx7DYAAAAJ&hl=en), Internal Medicine Resident, UW -- Will speak on a mixed-methods analysis of linked Medicaid and HMIS claims.
 It examined the prevalence of the ICD-10 code for homelessness, Z59.0, and its concordance with known homeless service use.
 It also included physician interviews exploring their perspectives on prevalence patterns in using the code.